alexandreoliv/alexandreoliv/README.md

+Full-stack web developer.
+I build React projects.

-Full-stack web developer transitioning back into IT.
-Can-do attitude.
-Had first contact with programming languages and created first web pages at the age of 12, followed by a Computer Science undergraduate.
+Had first contact with programming languages at the age of 12, followed by a Computer Science undergraduate.
 Recently graduated from a web development bootcamp at Ironhack.

-Diverse experience managing customer-oriented craft beer bars, solo travelling to more than 90 countries, writing articles and interviews for music magazines and teaching beer courses.

 I'm very curious, detail-oriented, and I'm constantly learning new stuff.
 I also like to get things done.